videolan/vlc/share/lua/sd/README.txt

 available.
 For example, to use the sandbox module, just use 'require "sandbox"' in your interface.

-Available VLC specific Lua modules: input, msg, misc, net, object, sd, strings, variables, stream, gettext, xml.
+Available VLC specific Lua modules: input, msg, net, object, sd, strings, variables, stream, gettext, xml.
 See lua/README.txt.